 K-Star expects all personnel to complete 40 hours of training annually, excluding participation at conferences.
-The compliance department monitors employee participation through a continuing education and professional development tracking log that enables managers to review their teams' progress.
-The Company noted that it met its training-hour targets in 2023.
+The compliance department monitors participation through a tracking log that enables managers to review their teams' progress.
+In 2024, the Company well exceeded its training hours target.